-In order for the ignition circuit cut-off system to enable starting, the sidestand must be up.
+In order for the ignition circuit cut-off system to enable starting, the side-stand must be up.

-See page 3-12 for more information.
+See page 3-11 for more information.

 - 1. Turn the key to "ON".

 - 2. Close the throttle completely.

-- Start the engine by pushing the start switch while applying the front or rear brake.
+- 3. Start the engine by pushing the start switch while applying the front or rear brake.

 If the engine does not start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
-Do not crank the engine more than 5 seconds on any one attempt.
-If the engine does not start with the starter motor, try using the kickstarter.
+Do not crank the engine more than 10 seconds on any one attempt.
+If the engine does not start, try with the throttle open 1/8 turn.